Increase New Client Acquisition and Start Getting the ROI You Want from Your Law Firm’s PPC Campaigns

 Fifteen years ago, your only option was to purchase a yellow page ad then sit back and wait, hoping prospective clients would call.
 Today, law firm digital marketing, including tools like PPC have entirely changed the game.
 You can now create a massive competitive advantage for your legal practice or law firm.

 Most digital marketing strategies are long-term oriented.
-Content marketing and SEO are extremely effective, but they take time to start showing results.
+Law firm content marketing and SEO for attorneys are extremely effective, but they take time to start showing results.
 The results from PPC can be much faster.
 That is why it’s a good idea to implement PPC marketing as part of a well-balanced law firm marketing strategy.

 What is Pay-Per-Click Marketing?

 Pay-per-click (often referred to as PPC), is a type of internet marketing in which advertisers pay a fee every time one of their ads are clicked by someone searching specific phrases (keywords) on a search engine like Google.
 Essentially, it’s a way of buying visits to your website rather than getting those visits organically (through SEO).

 It involves creating text-based ads to display when someone searches for your practice area within a specific geographic location.
 You then only pay when someone clicks on your advertisement, taking them to your website.
 You can control exactly how much is spent by setting a maximum monthly budget.

 Is PPC Right for Your Legal Practice or Law Firm?